Since developers are human, software isn’t a fire-once-and-done matter. To allow for these imperfections, software comes in “versions”.

 The flow of activity in a normal IDE is pretty straightforward with Git:

-- Modify code as needed, with the IDE of your choice tracking the changes.
+- Modify code, with the IDE of your choice tracking the changes.

 - “Staging” the information to be ready for the final code.
 This way, people can review it to make sure it’s error-free.
 Make any more changes, and those can be staged as well.